 The following link I just included will give you the details on Flume Gorge and what else you can do there.

-I do NOT recommend hiking in this region because it’s very slippery there, but you will find other, short trails within Flume Gorge that you’re welcome to check out if time permits.
+But aside from the main Flume Gorge attraction, you will also find other, short trails surrounding Flume Gorge that you’re welcome to check out if time permits.

 We only had about an hour to check this place out, but we managed to see the whole thing and enjoy the hike that was around the area.